 About 70% of the population lives below the poverty line, earning less than the USD equivalent of $2 a day.
 The average person lives on $1.40 a day.

-Interested in helping alleviate poverty in Guinea-Bissau?
+Interested in helping alleviate povertyin Guinea-Bissau?

-2. What nationality are people from Guinea-Bissau?
+Learn More2.
+What nationality are people from Guinea-Bissau?

 People from Guinea-Bissau are referred to as Bissau-Guineans.
 Though if you are visiting the country, don’t be surprised if you hear people refer to themselves as “guineense”.
 Like most African countries, Guinea-Bissau is home to many different tribal and ethnic groups.
 Bissau-Guineans will sometimes mention their tribe when explaining their nationality.